 This initiative, the Student Experience Research Team (SERT), is driven by the following commitments:

-Creating a meaningful, high-impact research opportunity for undergraduate students that will enrich their understanding of their own and their fellow students’ experience in higher education.
+Creating a meaningful, high-impact research opportunity for undergraduate and/or graduate students that will enrich their understanding of their own and their fellow students’ experience in higher education.

 Activating non-traditional, “ways of knowing” in our methodology.

-Making a meaningful contribution to scholarship concerning student affairs, student engagement, and student experiences through these research efforts.
+Making a meaningful contribution to scholarship concerning student affairs, arts-based educational research, student engagement, and student experiences through these research efforts.

-SERT is a project at Ryerson University in Toronto, Canada created and lead by Tesni Ellis and John Hannah.
+SERT is a project originally created at Ryerson Student Affairs at Ryerson University in Toronto, Canada created and lead by Tesni Ellis and John Hannah from 2018-2021.
+As of September 2021, SERT is an independent project lead by Tesni Ellis.
 Learn more here from the creators of SERT about our method.

 Our manifesto is a public, shared declaration of our intentions; it’s a way to make conspicuous what is important to us in this project.